Viii Lp Canaan Sells 10,000 Shares of Spark Networks SE (NYSEAMERICAN:LOV) Stock

 - On Thursday, March 18th, Viii Lp Canaan sold 5,363 shares of Spark Networks stock.
 The stock was sold at an average price of $5.74, for a total value of $30,783.62.

 Spark Networks SE operates online dating sites and mobile applications.
-It focuses on catering professionals and highly educated singles with serious relationship intentions in North America and other international markets.
-The company operates its dating platforms under the Zoosk, EliteSingles, Jdate, Christian Mingle, eDarling, JSwipe, SilverSingles, etc.
+It focuses on catering to the 40+ age demographic and religious minded singles for serious relationships in North America and other international markets.
+The company operates its dating platforms under the Zoosk, EliteSingles, Christian Mingle, Jdate, JSwipe, SilverSingles, etc.

 Receive News & Ratings for Spark Networks Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Spark Networks and related companies with MarketBeat.com's FREE daily email newsletter.